Isogeny graphs with maximal real multiplication: Conclusion

 \section{Conclusion}

-We have described the structure of the degree $\ell$ isogeny graph between abelian surfaces with maximal real multiplication.
-From a computational point of view, We exploited the structure of the graph to describe an algorithm computing locally at $\ell$ the endomorphism ring of an abelian surface with maximal real multiplication.
-Further research is needed to extend our results to the general case.
-Our belief is that the good approach to follow is first to determine the real multiplication and secondly to use an algorithm similar to ours to fully compute the endomorphism ring.
+We have described the structure of the degree-$\ell$ isogeny graph between abelian surfaces with maximal real multiplication.
+From a computational point of view, we exploited the structure of the graph to describe an algorithm computing locally at $\ell$ the endomorphism ring of an abelian surface with maximal real multiplication.